prwhite/philibs/readme.md

 ### Really missing:

-* GLES 2.0 support (programmable pipeline), parallelism/thread safety strategy
+* Parallelism/thread safety strategy
+* A ton of other things

 ### Short-term feature goals:

-* A number of features to support a high-polish 3D authoring application, such as real-time reflections, soft shadows, section planes, high-quality line rendering, ambient occlusion,
+* A number of features to support a high-polish 3D authoring application, such as real-time reflections, soft shadows, section planes, high-quality line rendering, ambient occlusion, etc.

 ## Status

 A _version_ of this code has been used in an iOS title [(LD50)](http://labs.prehiti.com/ld50/).
-But, this code has not been used in its current incarnation as a stand-alone library.
+But, this code has not been used in its current incarnation as a stand-alone library, _yet_.

+2014/01/16

+GLES2 support is working, albeit in its earliest stages.
+The current default shader supports positions/normals/uv00 and a single texture.
+It implements a basic per-pixel lighting model, but a number of the parameters for lighting are magic numbers in the shader, and need to be moved out to uniforms derived from scene graph state.
+That's one of the next things.

 2014/01/02